the-turing-way/the-turing-way/CONTRIBUTING.md

 > - Open pull requests early
 > - Use the WIP marker if you're not ready for the review
 > - You can submit pull requests to the OTHER PERSON'S BRANCH.

-*This section has been adapted from the [Contributing Guidelines](https://github.com/bids-standard/bids-starter-kit/blob/master/CONTRIBUTING.md) of the [BIDS Starter Kit](https://github.com/bids-standard/bids-starter-kit)!
-(License: CC-BY)*

 We appreciate all contributions to the Turing Way.
 **THANK YOU** for helping us build this useful resource. :sparkles::star2::dizzy: